scratchfoundation/scratch-gui/README.md

 npm run unit-test -- --watch
 ```

+You may want to review the documentation for [Jest](https://facebook.github.io/jest/docs/en/api.html) and [Enzyme](http://airbnb.io/enzyme/docs/api/) as you write your tests.

 ## Publishing to GitHub Pages

 You can publish the GUI to github.io so that others on the Internet can view it.